maaaashi/create-kong-plugin/README.md

 Feel free to submit issues, suggestions, or pull requests to the GitHub repository.

 ## License
-KongPluginGen is open-source and available under the MIT License.
+CreateKongPlugin is open-source and available under the MIT License.